These 2 People Are Tackling a Collective $48K in Debt With One Trick

 Reduce Your Interest Rates

-If you’re curious, you can get a free quote from Upstart within minutes.
+If you’re curious, you can get check your rate from Upstart within minutes.
 Checking your rate won’t affect your credit score.

 Simply navigate to Upstart and select your goal.
 Do you want to pay off credit card debt like Kelsey and Nick did?
 Tackle student loans?
 Pay for personal expenses, like medical bills or rent?